hyperoslo/Sugar/README.md

 collectionView.reloadSection() // ([Int] -> [NSIndexSet]).{ reloadSections }
 ```

-Enables you to easily run insert, update, delete, reload methods for a table view by using `Int`s instead
+Enables you to easily run insert, update, delete, reload methods for a collection view by using `Int`s instead
 of `NSIndexPath` and `NSIndexSet`.

 ### UITableView